facebookarchive/django-workload/README.md

-# Django workload by Instagram
+# Django workload by Instagram and Intel

 This project aims to provide a Django workloadbased on a real-world large-scale production workload that serves mobile clients.